samarthbhargav/tomt-data/DATA.md

     {
       "id": "submission / query id",
       "title": "raw title of the submission",
-      "description": "raw description that accompanies the submission ", "meta": {
+      "description": "raw description that accompanies the submission. may slightly differ from the original description", "raw_description": "raw description that accompanies the submission ", "meta": {
         "author": "author of the submission",
         // list of top-level replies, which can have nested replies